How to Fire My Real Estate Agent? 10 Things You Need to Know

 When all else fails, you can file a complaint with your local real estate board or state division.

 Now, you can’t submit a claim simply because your personalities clash, or because you’re dissatisfied with the agent’s performance.
-Still, you can (and should) make a complaint if they use unethical practices, such as not disclosing they are a dual agent or misleading about the home’s real value.
+Still, you can (and should) make a complaint if they use unethical practices, such as not disclosing they are a dual agent, or if they were misleading about the home’s actual value.